Student Loan Repayment Plans

 Consolidated Loans & Repayment Plans

-Consolidated loans are eligible for repayment plans as long as the loans are consolidated into a Direct Loan or Federal Family Education Loan.
+Federal Direct Consolidation Loans are eligible for most IDRs.
 Many students choose to consolidate loans to avoid the confusion of multiple payments at different times of the month.
 Once loans are consolidated, you are responsible for a single payment only.
+A private loan consolidation is not eligible – only federal loans are.

 When Can I Consolidate?